thwolter/riskgpt/docs/risk_assessment.md

-# Get Assessment
+# Risk Assessment

-The `get_assessment` chain evaluates the potential impact of a risk.
+The `risk_assessment_chain` evaluates the potential impact of a risk.
 It either returns a three-point estimate with a probability distribution or, for single-event risks, an impact and probability.

 ## Input